towerofnix/programming-language-thing/README.md

 #### In your browser:

 PLT only works in Firefox Nightly from what I've tested.
 You can copy all the code in `plt.js` to the [babel REPL](http://babeljs.io/repl) and it should also work.
+If you're lazy like me you can use the sloppy CodeMirror editor I made [here](http://liam4.github.io/programming-language-thing/codemirror/).
+More info [here](doc/Using_the_CodeMirror_editor.md).

 Add this somewhere in your HTML file: